Lahore Metro

 Lahore Metro is a rapid transit system in Lahore, Punjab, Pakistan.
-Four metro lines have been proposed, of which the Orange Line is operational.
+Four metro lines have been proposed, of which only the Orange Line is currently operational.
 It is also Pakistan's first and only metro line system.

 History

 The Lahore Metro was first proposed in 1991 and reviewed in 1993 by the Lahore Traffic & Transport Studies, funded by the World Bank.
 The project was subsequently shelved.
 In 2005, the Ministry of Transport revisited the project and carried out a feasibility study.
 In 2007, the Asian Development Bank provided to conduct a study on the project.
 The initial plan called for an 82-kilometre (51 mi) rail network with 60 stations to be constructed in four separate phases.
 The first phase involved the construction of a 27-kilometre (17 mi) rail line between Gajju Matta and Shahdara Bagh, with an 11.6-kilometre (7.2 mi) section underground.
 Construction was expected to start in 2008 and be completed by 2010.
 However, in 2008, the project was shelved again as priorities shifted to other projects.

 In June 2010, Malaysia-based Scomi International proposed a US$1.15 billion monorail alternative, but that was not approved.
 At a ceremony in May 2014, an agreement was signed by Chief Minister Punjab Shahbaz Sharif, alongside President Mamnoon Hussain and Chinese Communist Party general secretary Xi Jinping, which gave the go-ahead for the construction of the Orange Line.
 The project was estimated to cost $1.6 billion.